ShahriarAhnaf/LC-3-VM/README.md

 The vm.out file can be run with the binary instructions given as the instructions which will be executed in the terminal.
 This will let me run the VM like a program for another program.

+**REGISTERS**

+The registers are virtual cpu addresses to the memory allocated to the VM.
+All the registers only contain addresses not the values itself dont be confused!

 **HOW does it find opcodes???**
 OPcodes are the first 4 bits of the 16 bit instructions system.
 By moving over the instruction we can get the appropriate opcode!